tulip-control/gr1c/doc/start_dev.md

 variables, `y0`, `y1` that are used to encode the bitvectors 00, 01, and 10.
 11
 (i.e., `y0` and `y1` both set to `True`) is unreachable.

+A significant consequence is that the number of states generated internally happens at boundaries of powers of two, e.g., so that an integer variable domain of `[0,513]` incurs the same number of states as `[0,1023]`.

 Code style
 ----------